DockHealth/dockhealth-api/README.md

 Once this initial account is set up, you can use the API to create additional organizations and users.

-## Step 2: Request Your API Keys
+## Step 2: Request Your API Keys From Dock Health

 Dock Health authenticates your requests using your developer API keys, which consist of an `api_key`, `client_id` and a `client_secret`.

-Contact Dock Health to request your keys.
+Email Dock Health at <mailto://support@dock.health> to request your keys.
 You will need to supply the **email address** of the account you created in Step 1.

 To protect your data, make sure to keep your API keys private -- do not share them via email or messaging, and do not commit them to any source code repositories.
 Dock Health recommends creating `API_KEY`, `CLIENT_ID`, and`CLIENT_SECRET`